 Dietitians are one of a number of health professions regulated by the 16 Regulatory Authorities established under the Health Practitioners Competence Assurance Act 2003 (HPCA Act).

-The principal purpose of the HPCA Act is to protect the health and safety of members of the public by providing for mechanisms to ensure that health practitioners are competent and fit to practise their professions.
+The principal purpose of the HPCA Act is to protect the health and safety of members of the public by providing for mechanisms to ensure that health practitioners are competent and fit to practice their professions.

 - be registered by the Dietitians Board; and